 - Bouncing forward when braking or backward when accelerating

 If your vehicle is displaying any of these symptoms, call 12th Street Auto Care Center.
 If you leave your system in disrepair for too long, it can affect other parts of your vehicle and suddenly an easy fix turns into an expensive repair or replacement.

 Remember, when your car, truck, SUV or van starts acting up, turn to 12th Street Auto Care Center.
-Our trained technicians are happy to inspect your suspension system and offer an affordable fix or replacement.
+Visit our Sioux Falls, SD auto repair shop and our ASE-certified mechanics would be happy to inspect your suspension system and offer an affordable suspension repair or replacement.

 Napa Service Assistant